saintmalik/blog.saintmalik.me/blog/2023-12-21-keyless-s3-access.md

 listObjectsInBucket(bucketName);
 ```

-so what will your code looks like when you removethe credentials you are calling from env?
+so what will your code look like when you remove the credentials you are calling from env?

 ```js title="nocredsapp.js"
 const { S3Client, ListObjectsV2Command } = require("@aws-sdk/client-s3");